Blog

 Note: in 2000, Sally-Anne completed a short Tetun language course run by Timor Aid, based in Dili, Timor Leste.

-• Buibere: Voice of East Timorese Women, vol. 1, 1999 (in English, published); edited and compiled by Sally-Anne Watson [Kane] (as pseudonym ‘Rebecca Winters’).
+• Buibere: Voice of East Timorese Women, vol. 1, 1999 (in English, published); edited and compiled by Sally-Anne Watson [Kane] (under pseudonym ‘Rebecca Winters’).
 ISBN 0_9577329_3_7.
-Copyright ETISC; self-publishing assistance and coordination by Sally-Anne Watson Kane.
+Copyright Rebecca Winters (pseudonym).
+Self-publishing coordinated by Sally-Anne Watson Kane.
 Sally-Anne recorded testimonies in Tetun and Portuguese; worked closely with Timorese translators in Timor Leste and Darwin, Australia, to scribe their translation of the testimonies into English; and worked closely with Timorese translators and Australians to edit and produce this English-language publication which was launched in mid-1999.

-• East Timor Interviews Recorded November 1998, 2001 (in English, published); report edited and compiled by Sally-Anne Watson [Kane] (as pseudonym ‘Rebecca Winters’).
-Copyright ETISC; self-publishing assistance and coordination by Sally-Anne Watson Kane who recorded 11 interviews in Tetun and Portuguese; worked with Timorese translators to scribe their translations of the testimonies into English; and edited this English language publication.
 Note: introduction by Bishop Belo who was later awarded the Nobel Peace Prize.

+• East Timor Interviews Recorded November 1998, 2001 (in English, published); report edited and compiled by Sally-Anne Watson [Kane] (under pseudonym ‘Rebecca Winters’).
+Copyright Rebecca Winters.
+Self-publishing coordinated by Sally-Anne Watson Kane who recorded 11 interviews in Tetun and Portuguese; worked with Timorese translators to scribe their translations of the testimonies into English; and edited this English language publication.

 • Children of the Resistance1996, written by Sally-Anne Watson Kane (under the pseudonyms ‘Rebecca Winters and Brian Kelly’).
 ISBN 0_646_30388_0.
-Copyright AFFET; self-publishing assistance and coordination by Matin Goreing, Sally-Anne Watson Kane and AFFET members.
+Copyright Rebecca Winters/AFFET; self-publishing assistance and coordination by Matin Goreing, Sally-Anne Watson Kane and AFFET members.
 Sally-Anne Watson Kane recorded interviews and her experiences over one month travelling in East Timor in 1996 then, based on that information, scribed, wrote and edited this collection of creative non-fiction articles.

 Related links

-Hau fo obrigada barak ba Lebre familia, liu-liu Senor Pedro Lebre, katak ita nia fen, Joana, fo tais kapas ida ne’e ba hau, iha tempu funu tinan 1996.
+Image: Baucau tais given to Sally-Anne by Joanna Lebre (RIP) in 1996.
+Hau fo obrigada barak ba Lebre familia iha Dili, liu-liu Senor Pedro Lebre, katak ita nia fen, Joana, fo tais kapas ida ne’e ba hau, iha tempu funu tinan 1996.
 Tais ne’e sempre hela iha hau nia uma.
+Many thanks to Pedro Lebre and family in Dili, for this treasured tais which your wife Joana gave me in wartime 1996; it has been in my home ever since.

 Back To Blog